The Brief Wondrous Life of Oscar Wao: Canefields

 The re/appearances of canefields in Oscar Wao are symbolic.
 The scenes of physical violence against Beli and Oscar are set in this specific, geographical space of the sugar canefields.
 Sugar was introduced to the Dominican Republic and Haiti, then Hispaniola, through colonialism.
 Sugar and canefields were so important to the Spanish as they fueled their wealth and the creation of a white elite, and thus plantation economy, in Hispaniola.

 Brother murder is a central theme.
 The grandfather Abelard's name makes it clear that the homonym cane/Cain is no coincidence.

 They first appear when Beli is kidnapped and taken to be beaten in a canefield.
 Here, the canefields are surrounded by the context of the Trujillato.
-After (unknowingly) becoming involved with Trujillo's sister's husband, The Gangster's men assault Beli there.
+After Beli (unknowingly) becomes involved with Trujillo's sister's husband, The Gangster's men assault her there.
 The canefields are thus a violent space where Trujillo's henchpeople also take care of business.
 As written in footnotes, the Mirabal sisters were murdered there, too.
 In this section of the book Yunior says, "Canefields are no fucking joke, and even the cleverest of adults can get mazed in their endlessness, only to reappear months later as a cameo of bones".
 Much later, after Oscar returns home to La Inca's to try to be with Ybón, he also ends up assaulted in a canefield, but this time by the Capitan's friends.
 A lot of the emotions and the atmosphere laid out in Oscar's canefield scene parallels Beli's.

 The canefields in the Dominican Republic are a space made significant through their history of slavery and violence—a racialized space.
 Canefields are where enslaved Africans were forced into labor and dehumanization.
 These Beli and Oscar canefield scenes are haunted by the displacement and violence against enslaved Africans, the displacement and genocide of indigenous folks, and also the revolts and resistance to these systems.